kmart064/GoogleMapsApi/README.md

 ## Installation

-Note: a portable, zipped project is available in the repository for immediate use.
+Note: a portable, zipped project is available in the Releases section for immediate use.
+Just extract and launch index.html with a development server.
 If you'd prefer to install it manually, please follow the directions below.

 1. Download the files from this repo into an empty folder of your choice.
 2. You will need to download the DefinitelyTyped project to the directory you chose in step 1.